System Design Space

 • Best at: Optimized network and disk drivers.

-• Container impact: Better latency/throughput for container workloads in VMs.
+• Container impact: A better balance of latency and throughput for container workloads in VMs.

 • Typical scenario: Cloud VMs using paravirtualized drivers (virtio, VMXNET3, PVSCSI).